-New life, apart: Conjoined twins have been separated
+Update: Conjoined twins separated, one now out of surgery

 The room bursts into spontaneous applause.

-After nearly 16 and-a-half-hours, the boys are separated.
+After nearly 16½ hours, the boys are separated.